vladyslavnUA/vlads-api/docs/README.md

 # Untitled Book API

-> Welcome to my Untitled Book API, a great resource for querying a specific book genre, and getting a random book stats in that category.
+> Welcome to my Untitled Book API, a great resource for querying books from a defined database.

 # Installation
 First, install all necessary node modules